 We review the best point and click adventure games that you can download in 2017 for iPhones, iPads and Android mobile devices.
-From classic remakes such as Gabriel Knight and retro-style titles like Primordia, to all-new puzzle adventures like The Room series, these are our favourite adventure games for your smartphone or tablet.
+From classic remakes such as Gabriel Knight and retro-style titles from the likes of Wadjet Eye Games, to all-new puzzle adventures like The Room series.
+These are our favourite adventure games for your smartphone or tablet.

 Since the golden days of LucasArts, we've been massive fans of point and click adventure games.
 Collecting bizarre inventory items such as dead porcupines for seemingly no reason, because you'll just happen to need them ten hours later, has always had a certain charm.
-And exactly how the hero manages to secrete a step ladder in his or her slacks is quite a mystery.
+And exactly how the hero manages to secrete a step ladder in his or her slacks is still an utter mystery.

 Point and click adventures were sadly out of favour when we hit the new millenium, stuck away on the endangered genre list and destined to die out entirely.
 However, adventure games have enjoyed a serious resurgence on phones and tablets and it's not hard to see why.
 Those touchscreen controls are perfect for point and click, while a whole new generation are discovering classic titles such as Day of the Tentacle and Myst, which haven't aged a bit.